Acceptance vs. Tolerance

 But acceptance is not the same as tolerance.
 It’s entirely possible to accept something while choosing not to tolerate it.
-For example, if your child were trying to hit you, you could accept (make peace with) that — even while using protective force to prevent the hitting.
+For example, if your child were trying to hit someone, you could accept it — make peace with it and let go of judgments about it — even while using the minimum protective force necessary to prevent the hitting.

 The difference is how you feel in the process:

 - INtolerance with acceptance leads to creativity.

 In other words, when you accept What Is — AND you’re clear that you want a change — it’s easy to solve problems creatively.